 5 Steps to Healthy Steam Radiators

-A simple health checklist for your steam radiator from air valve to supply valve
+A simple checklist for solving five common problems with your steam radiator

 How to turn off your steam radiator:

 The supply valve should be located towards the floor close to or right beside the radiator body.
 It's metal and should have a round handle on top.
 It normally looks like this:

 To turn off the steam to the radiator, turn the handle all the way to the right (clockwise).
 The radiator should cool down as the steam cools to condensate and air fills up the space inside the radiator.

 As a warning, remember to keep the supply valve either all the way on (to the left) or all the way off (to the right).
 Do not keep the valve turned halfway or somewhere in between.
 The supply valve does not regulate the temperature and should only be used to permit or stop the steam from entering the radiator.